-Ostia Antica lies about thirty kilometers from Rome; the beautifully preserved ruins are found in the meadows of River Tiber.
+Ostia Antica lies about 3 kilometers from Ostia Lido easily reachable by two metro stop from Lido Centro station and thirty kilometers from Rome; the beautifully preserved ruins are found in the meadows of River Tiber.
 In the ancient Rome, Ostia was a port city, an important place where goods and people coming in and out of the Roman Empire passed.
 Getting into this wonderful tourist destination is easy; it will take approximately an hour to get here from the city centre of Rome.
 There is a railway station eight hundred yards from the gate.
 For those who would like to take a guided tour, this can be arranged while in Rome.

 Ostia Antica excavation is a sprawling ten thousand acres of land with a main street which runs for approximately two and half kilometers.
 One can imagine how the place was be during the Roman Empire, if it seems magnificent after hundred years of ruin, the place must have been beautiful during its heydays.

 One can only get the picture through visiting the place, it is full of history; there is a lot to learn from these beautifully preserved ruins of a Roman Empire transport hub.

 The countryside is just what one would have imagined, having all the characteristics of a rural area, it is flat and there is very little detraction from modernity which may characterize a tourist destination of this caliber.
 The area is very large; some of the areas away from the street have overgrown unkempt paths but offer a free access to the one of the magnificent view of the ruins that holds so much in terms of the historical information.

 What you will see while in Ostia Ancient Rome